ikb42/rest-streaming/CONTRIBUTING.md

 # Contributing

+We really love contributions!
+Simply follow these three steps to contribute:

-Before making any contributions, please sign one of the contributor license agreements below.
+1. Sign one of the Contributor License Agreements below.

-Fork the repo, develop and test your code changes.
+2. Fork the repo, develop, and test your changes.
+3. Submit a pull request to the repo with your changes.

+We will review your change and if it all looks good, your change will be merged.
+If it appears your change needs additional work, we will let you know with useful comments so you can adjust your pull request accordingly.

+## Development

 Install all dependencies including development requirements by running: